UPCOMING EVENTS

 ARTICLE 3: AFFILIATIONS

 The Association may establish affiliations with other organizations with similar goals.
-Any new affiliation or change in affiliation requires a majority vote by the organization’s membership.
-Any affiliation requires that Association members maintain membership in the affiliated group as well as the CCAA.
+Any new affiliation or change in affiliation requires an official majority vote of the responding membership.
+Association members may choose to maintain membership in the affiliated group(s) and CCAA, or they may choose to maintain membership solely in CCAA.

 CCAA is a Regional Association as recognized by the International Association of Crime Analysts (IACA).
 CCAA has negotiated an agreement with IACA allowing group membership to IACA at a discounted rate.
 CCAA is otherwise considered independent from IACA.